1Px-Vision/SAR-RF-Real-Time-RF-Signal-Classification/README.md

 ![](https://github.com/1Px-Vision/SAR-RF-Real-Time-RF-Signal-Classification/blob/main/SAR_RF.jpg)

 SAR-RF is an edge-ML stack for real-time RF signal classification designed for Search-and-Rescue (SAR) scenarios and future UAV/drone deployment.
-It ingests complex IQ samples from an SDR, classifies the modulation in real time, and exposes results to a lightweight UI and mapping layer.
+It ingests complex IQ samples from an SDR, classifies the modulation in real-time, and exposes the results to a lightweight UI and mapping layer.
 The project targets two hardware paths:

 * DPU-FPGA (Vitis AI on Zynq/Zedboard-class devices) for low-power, on-board inference (INT8).

-* GPU (CUDA-class devices / Jetson / desktop) for rapid prototyping and high-throughput lab runs.
+* GPU (CUDA-class devices / FPGA / Jetson / desktop) for rapid prototyping and high-throughput lab runs.

 In SAR operations, spectrum awareness helps detect, localize, and prioritize signals of interest (e.g., distress beacons, VHF/UHF communications) under tight size, weight, and power (SWaP) constraints.
 SAR-RF brings robust RF classifiers to the edge so drones and field kits can act faster with limited bandwidth.